OpenBfS/UncertRadio/paper/paper.md

 Additionally, the model can be evaluated with a Monte Carlo simulation following ISO 11929-2 [-@ISO.11929-2:2025] (see \autoref{fig:image0}).
-This represents the method of propagating whole distributions, which has advantages if the distributions of the input variable distributions significantly deviate from the normal distribution; see ISO GUM Supplements 1 [-@jointcommitteeforguidesinmetrology2008a] and 2 [-@jointcommitteeforguidesinmetrology2011].
+This represents the method of propagating whole distributions, which has advantages if the distributions of the input variables significantly deviate from the normal distribution; see ISO GUM Supplements 1 [-@jointcommitteeforguidesinmetrology2008a] and 2 [-@jointcommitteeforguidesinmetrology2011].